OrionHH/BrainOn-an-online-brain-computer-interface-BCI-framework/README.md

 ## **Welcome!**
 Hello！First and foremost, thank you for taking your time to visit the BrainOn repository.
 Hope it can help or inspire you.

 This BrainOn project, which was developed in python with multi-threading concurrency programming, is aimed to create an online brain-computer interface (BCI) framework for feature modulation and processing, allowing researchers to develop their own online experiment programs easily and quickly.
-Notably, only method recognition of class BasePreProcessing needs to be overridden by the user to implement the online functionality.
+Notably, only method recognition of class BaseProcessingRecog needs to be overridden by the user to implement the online functionality.
 The BrainOn supports real-time data stream reading, data processing (e.g., re-reference, down-sampling, filter, data segmentation, and so on), real-time result feedback,pattern recognition (e.g., machine learning, deep learning), as well as other functions.
 Moreover, The BrainOn can be used to control devices, such as classic brain-controlled typing (see <https://www.youtube.com/watch?v=EW2Q08oHSBo>), brain-controlled robotic arms (see <https://www.youtube.com/watch?v=A1w-e2dBGl0>).

 The BrainOn is a part of MetaBCI that is meant to provide a python platform for BCI users to design paradigm, collect data, process signals, present feedbacks and drive robots.
 Please see <https://github.com/TBC-TJU/brainda> for more information on Brainda, which is the other part of MetaBCI.

 This document is to give you more information about the BrainOn.
 Click the section name to jump to corresponding location.

-[TOC]

 <!-- TOC -->